mel-miller/mel-site-gtsb/src/pages/about.md

 I have a passion for creating and maintaining design systems and have been working in this space for several years.
 I am currently leading the development of the Pantheon Design System.
 In my previous role at The Ohio State University, I was a co-founder of their first university-wide design system.

-When I'm not building the web, I like to play music (most recently on <a href='https://open.spotify.com/album/0Pb37ITfck6eATunsfOgus'target='_blank'> this album</a>), research urban history, <a href='https://melissamiller.photoshelter.com' target='_blank'>take photos</a>, and spend time with my partner and our dog.
+When I'm not building the web, I like to play music (most recently on <a href='https://open.spotify.com/album/0Pb37ITfck6eATunsfOgus' target='_blank'> this album</a>), research urban history, <a href='https://melissamiller.photoshelter.com' target='_blank'>take photos</a>, and spend time with my partner and our dog.

 <br/>